The Geelong Clinic

 One of the infections that we closely monitor at The Geelong Clinic is Staphylococcus Aureus Bacteraemia, also known as SAB or 'Golden Staph.'
 SAB can cause skin infections, blood poisoning, pneumonia and other infections.

 The graph below shows the number of Staphylococcus Aureus infections.
 The coloured bars represent The Geelong Clinic's rate.
 This is compared to the Australian government target shown in the grey bar.
-The national benchmark for SAB is no more than 2 cases per 10,000 days of patient care.
+The national benchmark for SAB is no more than 1 case per 10,000 days of patient care.

 This graph shows that there have been no cases of SAB infections at The Geelong Clinic in recent years.